antangelo/xdvdfs/xdvdfs-cli/README.md

 "sound/excluded.c" = "/c/excluded"
 ```

-Assuming `image_spec.toml` and all of the above paths are relative to the current directory, the image can be packed with:
+Assuming `xdvdfs.toml` and all of the above paths are relative to the current directory, the image can be packed with:

 ```sh
 # Produces `dist/image.xiso.iso` with the above configuration